 - Few drops of lime juice

-- Rinse yellow moong dal in a fine sieve under running water until water turns clear.
+- Rinse yellow moong dal and urad dal (if using) in a fine sieve under running water until water turns clear.

 - Transfer it to a pot and fill it with almost 2 cups of water.